 Just as there is a tradition of poets, artists, scholars, and theorists working with science, there is a tradition of scientists who substantially engage with literature and art.
-Scientists and science writers are often known to turn to literary devices used in literature such as metaphor, simile, and analogy to help interpret their work.
-It is also not uncommon for scientists and science writers to quote poetry to describe the beauty or wonder of science.
+Scientists and science writers are known to turn to literary devices used in literature such as metaphor, simile, and analogy to help describe their work.
+It is not uncommon for scientists and science writers to quote poetry to help communicate the beauty or wonder of science.
 In the sixteenth century, when the divide between the disciplines of art, science, and philosophy was not as pronounced, Leonardo Da Vinci combined his work as a scientist, artist, philosopher, and inventor.
 In the nineteenth century, Ernst Haeckel is known for intricately drawing the miniscule sea creatures he studied as a biologist, producing a collection of detailed and unusual artworks that can be seen in Art Forms of Nature (2008 ).
-In the nineteenth and twentieth centuries, neuroanatomist Santiago Ramón y Cajal made drawings of the human brain.
+In the nineteenth and twentieth centuries, neuroanatomist Santiago Ramón y Cajal made captivating drawings of the human brain.
 In the twentieth century, Werner Heisenberg, co-founder of quantum mechanics, discusses Goethe’s play, Faust, in his book, Physics and Philosophy (2007 ), in relation to questions about language, poetry, and reality within the context of quantum physics.
 Some contemporary scientists are also accomplished writers, combining imaginative writing and their backgrounds in science within a unique praxis.
 Ecologist Madhur Anand, whose research includes human-ecological modeling, complex systems, conservation ecology, and sustainable science, is a published poet.
 Physicist Juan José Gómez-Cadenas, who focuses on particle and astroparticle physics, neutrino physics, and nuclear instrumentation, is a published novelist and poet.